Ballerina Feet Damage

 – Localized pain that intensifies with weight-bearing activity

-– Swelling or tenderness at fracture site
+– Swelling or tenderness at the fracture site

-– Potential full fracture if not managed
+– Potential for a full fracture if not managed

 – Long recovery periods that can interrupt training